 As you can see, Dill tries to help you write code that is as declarative as possible.
 We visit a location, submit a form, check the value of a widget, without worrying much about implementation details.
 UI interactions provided by Dill, like

 Additionally, Dill helps you structure your test code.
 You just need to find the appropriate role, or maybe create one.
 If you want roles to share some actions, just create a module and include it in the relevant roles.

 Finally, step definitions are still small and very readable.
 The first layer describes how the domain is setup, what each role does and observes (some scenarios will also check the state of the domain, although that’s not shown in this case).
 The second layer describes the UI steps taken, while still keeping it abstracted.

 End-to-end is not the end

 You should now have the tools to write better structured, more manageable, end-to-end tests in Ruby, using Cucumber.
-If you want to find out more about Dill, you can head on to the Github page, or take a look at the living documentation on Relish.
+If you want to find out more about Dill, you can head on to the GitHub page.